gdwhittaker94/4Geeks_exercise-family-static-api/README.md

 - All requests and responses should be in content/type: application/json
 - Response codes must be `200` for success, `400` for bad request or `404` for not found.
 - These exercises do not include a database, everything must be done in Runtime (RAM).

-This and many other projects are built by students as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
-Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).